 Pleading Guilty to Your RI Ticket

-Essentially, paying your RI traffic ticket is an admission of guilty―even if you plead no contest.
+Essentially, paying your RI traffic ticket outright is an admission of guilt―even if you plead "no contest."

-- You can pay a Traffic Tribunal ticket online (see below).
+- You conveniently can pay a Traffic Tribunal ticket online.

-- The judge might dismiss your ticket on good driving record claim.
+- The judge might dismiss your traffic ticket on good driving record claim.

-Failure to pay your traffic ticket fine on time results in a default judgment and an order for:
+Be sure to pay your ticket fine by the deadline on your citation; failure to pay on time can result in a default judgment and an order for: